hoangduytran/blender-manual/manual/editors/dope_sheet/modes/action.rst

 .. figure:: /images/editors_dope-sheet_action-editor_layers_1.png

-   By default, the Action Editor shows the selected object's active action, which is stored in the Action Track at the top.
+   By default, the Action Editor shows the selected object's active action and slot, which is stored in the Action Track at the top.

 .. figure:: /images/editors_dope-sheet_action-editor_layers_2.png

    After clicking *Previous Layer*, we enter Tweak Mode for the action in the second track.
-   The NLA Editor hilights it in green, and the Action Editor lets us edit its keyframes.
+   The NLA Editor highlights it in green, and the Action Editor lets us edit its keyframes.

 Push Down (strips with down arrow icon)
    Creates a new NLA track below the Action Track and moves the active action into it.